w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students on how visual aspects impact readability of the content.
 These include sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, content grouping, and others.
-* Demonstrate content with sufficient contrast ratios.
+* Show examples of content with sufficient contrast ratios.
 Then demonstrate content which does not have sufficient contrast ratios.
-Emphasize how sufficient contrast ratios favor content readability and are essential for people to understand the content
+Emphasize how sufficient contrast ratios are essential for people with disabilities to read and understand the content.
+* Demonstrate different approaches for grouping related content.
+These include specifying the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.
 * Show examples of fonts that provide a good reading experience.
 Compare those with fonts that are more difficult to read and understand.
-* Demonstrate different approaches for grouping related content.
-These include specifying the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.
 * Show examples of text spacing and alignment.
 Emphasize how appropriate spacing between words, lines, and paragraphs favors content readability.
 Explain that it is best practice to avoid justified text, as it is more difficult to read due to the uneven spaces created by the justification.
 * Discuss different uses of imagery to complement text content.
 Explain that these images help users who have difficulty processing text.